 Tips for Taking a Day Trip to Neuschwanstein Castle from Munich: Know Before You Go

-The day trip to Neuschwanstein Castle from Munich is insanely popular, and for best results, there are a few things to know before you go!
+The day trip to Neuschwanstein Castle from Munich is insanely popular–even considering how many things to do in Munich that there are, many visitors determine it worth the trek to Fussen.
+For best results, there are a few things to know before you go!

 Get an early (or late) start.